 The newest addition to the Shipyards is Shipyard Commons which was completed in the last summer of 2019.
 Built to match the designs of the surrounding heritage buildings, it’s a massive outdoor yet covered structure with 20,000 sq. feet of event space.
 The facility also has underground parking.

-Beginning in December of 2019, in winter Shipyard Commons is home to the biggest outdoor ice skating rink in Metro Vancouver.
+Beginning in December of 2019, in winter Shipyard Commons is home to the biggest outdoor ice skating rink in Metro Vancouver (although not in the 2020/2021 season because of COVID-19).
 And in the summer it has a free 8,000 sq. foot water park that’s open between 10:00 am and 8:00 pm every day of the week.

 Ice Skating at Shipyard Commons